Mixture Quantiles Estimated by Constrained Linear Regression: Mixture Quantiles Model

-The quantile functions $\{Q_i(p)\}_{i=1}^I$, considered in this paper, are standardized in the following way.
-For two-tailed distribution, $Q_i(p)$ is standardized to have zero 0.5-quantile and unit interquartile range, i.e., $Q_i(0.5) = 0$, $Q_i(3/4)-Q_i(1/4) = 1$.
-For one-tailed distribution, $Q_i(p)$ is standardized to have zero zero-quantile and unit interquartile range, i.e., $Q_i(0) = 0$, $Q_i(3/4)-Q_i(1/4) = 1$.
+We will standardize the quantile functions $\{Q_i(p)\}_{i=1}^I$ to ensure that the columns of the design matrix in the subsequent linear regression problem are on a comparable scale, which improves numerical stability of the convex optimization.
+Quantile functions are standardized as follows.
+For two-tailed distributions, $Q_i(p)$ is standardized such that its 0.5-quantile is zero and unit interquartile range, i.e., $Q_i(0.5) = 0$, $Q_i(3/4)-Q_i(1/4) = 1$.
+For one-tailed distributions, $Q_i(p)$ is standardized to have zero zero-quantile and unit interquartile range, i.e., $Q_i(0) = 0$, $Q_i(3/4)-Q_i(1/4) = 1$.
+The I-spline basis functions are already on the same scale and thus do not need to be scaled.
 We do not standardize by mean and variance since they may not exist for some fat-tailed distributions.